 There is a misconception by some that speech and text analytics solutions negate the need for human-assisted monitoring.
 This could not be further from the truth because, as great as these solutions are, they only tell you what the specific problem is that needs to be addressed and not how to solve it.
 Developing and implementing specific action plans is where companies realize the full benefit of and return on their investments.

 Better Together – Speech/Text Analytics & Human-Assisted Monitoring

-The power of speech and text analytics solutions allows us to analyze large volumes of data within and across channels to identify, quantify, and prioritize the macro-level issues that impact customer experience and operational efficiency.
+The power of speech and text analytics solutions allows us to analyze large volumes of data within and across channels to identify, quantify, and prioritize the macro-level issues impacting the customer experience and operational efficiency.
 Transcribing all calls and integrating that data with chat, email, and internal information about customers and products unleashes an incredibly valuable set of data that can be mined in so many ways.
-You can identify customer pain points, drivers of repeat calls, and opportunities to resolve issues in each customer’s channel of choice, which all drive improved customer experience and a dramatic reduction in operational costs.
+You can identify customer pain points, drivers of repeat calls and opportunities to resolve issues in each customer’s channel of choice, which all drive improved customer experience and a dramatic reduction in operational costs.
 You can also conduct statistical analyses on outliers in agent, product, and process performance, which allow business leaders to target their improvement efforts in the areas that have the highest impact.

 The Northridge Group is a leading provider of Quality Solutions and Customer Analytics Services that enable our clients to transform their Customer Experience and reduce operational costs.
 Contact us to learn more.